Netuitive/netuitive-event-handler/README.md

 Nagios Configuration
 --------------------
 * Be one with the Nagios documentation.
-* Create Nagios commands definitions as followings:
+* Create Nagios commands definitions as follows:

 ### Host Notification
     define command{